english language TIPS ...

 TRANSITIVE VERB

 These verbs are linked to an action being performed.
-If we forma question - what is your father decorating? - the answer is 'my bedroom':
+If we form a question - what is your father decorating? - the answer is 'my bedroom':

 - My father is decorating my bedroom.